Finding Types of Research

 Search Library Databases With PICO(T) Tools

-CINAHL PICO Search
+CINAHL PICOT Search

 1. Log into the database using the link above.